 Calamvale Special School makes systematic efforts to prevent inappropriate or unacceptable behaviour by teaching and reinforcing expected behaviours on an ongoing basis.
 When these behaviour incidents occur, it is important that students experience predictable and meaningful consequences.
-Our school seeks to ensure that responses to inappropriate or unacceptable behaviour are consistent and proportionate to the nature of the behaviour.
+Our school seeks to ensure that responses to inappropriate or unacceptable behaviour are consistent and proportionate to the nature of the behaviour, and are appropriate to each student's individual circumstances.

-Definition of consequences\
+Definition of Consequences